miguilimzero/dom-parser/README.md

+> **:warning: This project is no longer maintened.
+It's recommended to use the [DiDOM](https://github.com/Imangazaliev/DiDOM) package as a replacement.**

 # DOM Parser

 DOM Parser is an elegant and modern HTML / XML parser implemented in PHP with a focus on simplicity.